iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Change request (the “what” and “why”)**
   A short, structured record that makes the change unambiguous:
-  - **What is changing:** feature/functionality, workflow, requirement, integration, UI/UX, data handling, or operational process
+  - **What is changing:** feature/functionality, workflow, requirement, integration, user interface (UI)/ user experience (UX), data handling, or operational process
   - **Why now:** business value, user impact, compliance requirement, defect/incident response, or a **dependency constraint** (e.g., a third-party provider is deprecating an API on a fixed date, a device/SDK update is required to support a new OS release, or an app-store policy change forces an update before the next submission window)
   - **Who requested it:** requestor + accountable owner
   - **Priority and timing:** what is **non-negotiable** vs what can **wait** (must-have vs should-have), and any **hard external dates** we must align to (e.g., an agreed release window, an app-store review timeline, or a partner/vendor go-live date when their side is ready)